-- the customer will make payments as set forth in the contract over the term specified in the tariff; - the Company does not reckon on payments to and from the deposit that deviate from the customer behaviour expected according to the contract; - the amount of customer bonuses is considered in the determination of the deposit cash flow with a probability that equals the probability based on backtesting of the customer being expected to become entitled to receive customer bonus at the end of the savings period specified in the tariff.
+- the customer will make payments as set forth in the contract over the term specified in the tariff; - the Group does not reckon on payments to and from the deposit that deviate from the customer behaviour expected according to the contract; - the amount of customer bonuses is considered in the determination of the deposit cash flow with a probability that equals the probability based on backtesting of the customer being expected to become entitled to receive customer bonus at the end of the savings period specified in the tariff.

-The Company uses home savings market interest rates as the discount factor to calculate discounted cash flows.
+The Group uses home savings market interest rates as the discount factor to calculate discounted cash flows.
 This discount factor is the weighted average of:

-- transaction interest rate of new home savings contracts as per the tariff, - the interest rate annualised using the amount of bonus due under the customer campaign and the account-opening fee and the account-management fee.
+- transaction interest rate of new home savings contracts as per the tariff, - amount of bonus due under the customer campaign.